Annual Juvenile Law Conference 2025

 • Refreshments

-CLE Credit — Pending, general credits in Oregon.
+CLE Credit — 10 general credits and 1 ethics credit in Oregon.
 For information about other state accreditation, call OCDLA at 541-686-8716.

 Agenda